JTG logo

 • Accessibility: Restroom facilities must be easily accessible.
 They should be located within a reasonable distance from the work area, ensuring workers can use them without excessive travel.

 • Sanitation Standards: Portable toilets must be maintained in a sanitary condition.
-This includes regular cleaning, proper waste disposal, and ensuring the availability of essentials such as toilet paper.
+This includes regular cleaning, construction site waste management, and ensuring the availability of essentials such as toilet paper.

 • Gender Equality: If both male and female workers are on site, separate facilities or appropriately marked unisex facilities must be provided.